-On occasion, your customers may question how what you've billed them for, such as hours spent on the job or if that they never showed up at all.
-GPS tracking provides records of where your drivers are and demonstrate to your customers that they worked the hours on their invoices.
-Showing your customers electronic proof can build trust and improve your customer service.
+On occasion, your customers may question what you've billed them for, such as if a driver attended to their job and how many hours were spent on it.
+GPS tracking provides records of where your drivers were, and demonstrate to your customers that they worked the hours on their invoices.
+Showing your customers electronic proof can build trust, loyalty and improve your customer service.

 GPS fleet tracking software works for all assets, not just vehicles.
-If you have expensive mobile equipment, such as generators and trailers, you can monitor their movements, so you know if they are on the job sites where they are needed and not sitting idly and unused.
+If you have expensive mobile equipment, such as generators and trailers, you can monitor their movements.
+This empowers you to know if they are on the jobsites where they are needed, and not sitting idly and unused.
 You'll know they are secure and accounted for.
-You can also set a geofence around worksites, so you'll know when they come and go on each specific site.
+You can also set a geofence around worksites, so you'll know when they come and go from each specific site.

 Improving fleet safety saves you money and improves your company's image.
-Now, GPS fleet tracking solutions can alert you when your drivers are speeding, making hard stops or harsh braking, and suddenly accelerating.
+Now, GPS fleet tracking solutions can alert you when your drivers are speeding, making unscheduled stops, harsh braking, or suddenly accelerating.
 These actions not only waste gas and increase your fuel costs, but they can also be dangerous.
 By monitoring these events, you can help your drivers develop better, safer driving habits.